Carla-de-Beer/spring-boot-projects/spring-aop-demo/README.md

-# Spring AOP Example
+# Spring AOP Examples

 This is a simple Spring Boot project demonstrating Aspect Oriented Programming (AOP) functionalities.

-The project is built with Java 11 and Maven.
+The project is based on Java 21 and Spring Boot 3.2.0 and built with Maven.

 ## AOP Terminology simply explained